-Bottom Line: Despite the anecdotes from Hawaii about this plant being able to lower cholesterol, there is no scientific evidence that it works.
+Despite anecdotes about this plant being able to lower cholesterol, there is no scientific evidence that it works.

-You have a weakened immune system due to chemotherapy, HIV infection, immuno-suppressant drugs, or any other causes (there is a potential for raw vegetables to be contaminated with bacteria, fungi, or other pathogens.)
+You have a weakened immune system due to chemotherapy, HIV infection, immunosuppressant drugs, or other causes: There is the potential for raw vegetables to be contaminated with bacteria, fungi, or other pathogens.

-Native to Nepal, cholesterol spinach is a hardy, fast-growing plant and is related to Okinawan spinach.
-It has gained popularity in Hawaii based on the anecdotal evidence of its cholesterol-lowering effects (1).
+Native to Nepal, cholesterol spinach is a hardy, fast-growing plant related to Okinawan spinach.
+It had gained popularity in Hawaii based on anecdotal evidence of its cholesterol-lowering effects (1).

-A plant of the same genus as cholesterol spinach lowered cholesterol and triglyceride levels in diabetic rats (2), but cholesterol spinach has not been studied so far.
+Preliminary laboratory studies suggest some compounds derived from this plant may have cardioprotective effects (4).
+Another plant that belongs to the same genus as cholesterol spinach was shown to lower cholesterol and triglyceride levels in diabetic rats (2).
+However, cholesterol spinach has not yet been studied for any indication in humans.

 An extract of a related species, Gynura procumbens, reduced serum cholesterol and triglyceride levels in diabetic rats.
 G. procumbens did not affect cytochrome P450 activity.
-Whether the effects or mechanism of action of G. procumbens are similar to G. nepalensis has not been determined.
+Whether the effects or mechanisms of G. procumbens are similar to G. nepalensis has not been determined.
 (2)

 Immunocompromised patients should be cautioned when consuming raw vegetables due to possible contamination (3).